ynm3/ynm3/README.md

 ✧- And many more, please don't be afraid to ask!

 That's all really.
 I hope we get along well! [or not.it depends on you,really..All I know that I'm very easy to talk with to!]
-{📌PLES [please] BARE IN MIND: IN PONY TOWN I USUALLY GO ON OFFLINE MODE❗❗[I go on online mode for a special occasion(sometimes/or just my trip)}
+{📌PLES [please] BARE IN MIND: IN PONY TOWN I USUALLY GO ON OFFLINE MODE❗❗[I go on online mode for a special occasion(sometimes/or if just feel like it)}

+"Also Have a nice Day/Night/Noon/Morning ! :D"